CalyxOS/calyxos.org/pages/_posts/2023-06-08-not-june-security-update.md

 CalyxOS 4.10.0 - NOT June 2023 Security update is now available for the Pixels, Fairphone 4, and SHIFT6mq

-We're still waiting for Google to release the June 2023 Security update for Pixels, but figured we'd release a build in the interim.
+~~We're still waiting for Google to release the June 2023 Security update for Pixels, but figured we'd release a build in the interim.~~

-It's currently in the beta and security express channels.
+Released to stable on Wednesday, June 14.

-It'll be released to stable in the coming days if all goes well.
+June 2023 Security update - work in progress.

 ### Changelog
 * CalyxOS 4.10.0